Student's death touches nerve in austerity-hit Greece

 The incident quickly touched a nerve in Greece, where the government is using increasingly tough methods to collect revenue under pressure from its international lenders to fix its finances.

-"Kanaoutis died because he didn't have a ticket worth 1.20 euros (1.02 pounds)," said the main opposition Syriza party in a statement.
+"Kanaoutis died because he didn't have a ticket worth 1.20 euros ($1.59)," said the main opposition Syriza party in a statement.

 "This highlights in the most tragic way the desperate situation into which bailout policies have plunged large parts of Greek society," Syriza added.